 As soon as we arrived at Hundeplatz, Marianne introduced me all around, I was warmly welcomed, and Marianne told everyone what I'd done with my suitcases at Bahnhof - about 100 times!
 Now, here I am at a new dog club, and many of the people already think I'm half crazy.

 At the dog club, I was treated very well.
 For weeks, Marianne had spread the word and the pictures around the whole club about me, and everyone knew before I arrived that I owned a dog training school in Florida, I had an active interest in Schutzhund, I loved bitework, and I wanted to learn German training methods.
-I'm not exactly sure what they expected, but Marianne and several other made me feel like "part of the family" immediately.
+I'm not exactly sure what they expected, but Marianne and most others made me feel like "part of the family" immediately.
 I'd been training for years, and training with Gene England for the last 3 years.
 I wasn't exactly a beginner anymore, and my mind was open to absorbing anything and everything possible.